 If you want to pay lower mortgage rates, you need to put down a deposit on the house.
-You should have at least 5 percent the value of the house.
-When you save for a larger deposit, you will pay lower monthly rate.
+You should have at least 5 percent of the value of the house.
+When you save for a larger deposit, you will pay a lower monthly rate.

 On the other hand, renting does not have huge upfront costs, which makes it easier to jump in before saving money.
 However, you might have to pay a month’s rent in advance to show your seriousness.
 If you prefer to make an initial deposit that will act as an investment, consider buying an apartment.

 While buying our home, I paid 20% down payment, that was $56,000, had I invested that sum, I would have got some positive return.